slint-ui/slint/docs/mcu.md

 ## `build.rs`

-When targetting MCU, you will need a build script with to compile the `.slint` files using the `slint-build` crate.
+When targeting MCU, you will need a build script to compile the `.slint` files using the `slint-build` crate.
-You will have to use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` config option to tell the slint compiler to embedd the images and font in the binary in the proper format.
+You will have to use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` configuration option to tell the slint compiler to embed the images and font in the binary in the proper format.

 ```rust,no_run
 fn main() {